-- 1) Prohibits any person from contacting, soliciting, or initiating communication with an owner to claim the surplus funds from a foreclosure sale of the owner's residence until 90 days after the trustee's deed has been recorded. - 2) Extends liability protection to trustees for responding to requests for payoff or reinstatement information for any good faith error resulting from reliance on information provided to the trustee by the lender concerning the amount or nature of the default. - 3) Permits a trustee to recover reasonable costs and expenses that will be incurred as a direct result of outstanding payment obligations being paid off by the borrower.
+1) Prohibits any person from contacting, soliciting, or initiating communication with an owner to claim the surplus funds from a foreclosure sale of the owner's residence until 90 days after the trustee's deed has been recorded.

-- 4) Permits a trustee to collect costs and expenses associated with recording a notice of rescission in the event the borrower makes the outstanding payment obligations and obtains a reinstatement of their mortgage. - 5) Revises and remedies an erroneous cross-reference in existing law regarding the procedure for a nonbinding written notice. - 6) Provides that the cross-reference revision in 5) is declarative of existing law. - 7) Makes revisions that clarifies that the successive bids prohibition in existing law for the SB 1079 post-sale bid process applies to all eligible bidders, not just bidder-tenants. - 8) Clarifies that, if a successful bidder in the SB 1079 post-sale bid process is not required to submit an affidavit of their eligibility as a bidder, the trustee must attach to the trustee's deed an exhibit stating that no affidavit or declaration is required, and provides that the lack of an affidavit or declaration will not prevent the deed from being recorded or invalidate the transfer of title. - 9) Clarifies that a trustee is to transmit the trustee's deed to the Attorney General upon the deed's execution, and not upon its recordation. - 10) Clarifies that a mortgage servicer's obligation to provide notice of their forbearance denial applies only to forbearance requests made during the effective time period, as specified.
+- 2) Extends liability protection, and exemption from the Rosenthal Fair Debt Collection Practices Act, to trustees for responding to requests for payoff or reinstatement information for any good faith error resulting from reliance on information provided to the trustee by the lender concerning the amount or nature of the default. - 3) Permits a trustee to recover reasonable costs and expenses that will be incurred as a direct result of outstanding payment obligations being paid off by the borrower. - 4) Permits a trustee to collect costs and expenses associated with recording a notice of rescission in the event the borrower makes the outstanding payment obligations and obtains a reinstatement of their mortgage. - 5) Increases the permitted fee a trustee may charge for each postponement of a trustee's sale from \$50 to \$100. - 6) Revises and remedies an erroneous cross-reference in existing law regarding when a trustee's sale is deemed final when an eligible bidder under the SB 1079 post-sale process submits a notice of intent to bid. - 7) Provides that the cross-reference revision in 6) is declarative of existing law. - 8) Makes revisions that clarify that the successive bids prohibition in existing law for the SB 1079 post-sale bid process applies to all eligible bidders, not just bidder-tenants. - 9) Clarifies that, if a successful bidder in the SB 1079 post-sale bid process is not required to submit an affidavit of their eligibility as a bidder, the trustee must attach to the trustee's deed an exhibit stating that no affidavit or declaration is required, and provides that the lack of an affidavit or declaration will not prevent the deed from being recorded or invalidate the transfer of title. - 10) Clarifies that title to a property subject to the SB 1079 post-sale bid process shall remain with the mortgagor or trustor, or successor in interest, until the property sale is deemed final, as provided. - 11) Clarifies that a trustee is to transmit the trustee's deed to the Attorney General upon the deed's execution, and not upon its recordation. - 12) Clarifies that a mortgage servicer's obligation to provide notice of their forbearance denial applies only to forbearance requests made during the effective time period, as specified.